 Even parrots are covered, with the law stating parrots will be considered victims of abuse if they don’t live or interact regularly with others of their species.
 Other European countries have similar laws, including Sweden.

 The laws come with a range of unintended consequences though.
-For example, while people cheerfully get two guinea pigs (or more!), they tend not to live to the same age, which can leave one guinea pig left alone.
+For example, while people cheerfully get two guinea pigs (or more!), they tend not to live to the same age, which can leave one guinea pig on its own.

-The industrious Swiss are all over it though, with more than one animal matchmaking agency available to pair up lonely guinea pigs that have lost their partners, often as part of rental arrangement to keep older guinea pigs company.
-Priska Küng runs one such organisation and receives three to four calls a week looking for a young or old guinea pig for the right situation.
+Bu the industrious Swiss are all over it with more than one animal matchmaking agency available to pair up lonely guinea pigs that have lost their partners, often as part of a rental arrangement, to help keep older guinea pigs company.
+Priska Küng runs one such organisation and receives three to four calls a week looking for suitable guinea pig companions.

-Australia’s laws aren’t as strict but there’s still plenty of sensible animal welfare legislation in place.
-Dogs need to be registered and cats in most weekends, and bringing pets into the country from overseas requires a range of quarantines.
+Australia’s laws aren’t as strict, but there’s still plenty of sensible animal welfare legislation in place.
+Dogs need to be registered, and bringing pets into the country from overseas requires a range of quarantines.
 But there’s not much around guinea pigs in terms of hard laws.
-Spread the news, it’s good to have a guinea pig herd!
+Spread the news: it’s good to have a guinea pig herd!